XCOR Aerospace: XCOR/ULA liquid-hydrogen, upper-stage engine development project

 2011 demonstration test firings of an aluminum nozzle on XCOR's Lynx 5K18 LOX/kerosene engine demonstrated "the ability of the aluminum nozzle to withstand the high temperatures of rocket-engine exhaust over numerous tests, with no discernable degradation of the material properties of the alloys.
 The tests validated the design, materials and manufacturing processes used in the nozzle, and laid a foundation for scaling the design to EELV-sized engines."

 As of 2011, the length of the development program was stated to depend on "the level of investment as milestones are met in the build-a-little, test-a-little approach favored by XCOR."
 If investment is minimized, flight engines would not be available for five to ten years.

 A subscale 2500 lbf-thrust LH2/LOX engine was developed by 2013, named the XR-5H25, in order to support the XCOR/ULA engine development program.
 The first hot fire test of the prototype engine was in November 2013, the test was deemed successful.

 It was also the first demonstrated use of a piston-pump-fed LH2 rocket engine, a new method to design "liquid hydrogen rocket engines that fundamentally breaks current cost, reliability and operational models".

 In April 2015, ULA announced that the XCOR/ULA joint-development rocket engine is one of the candidate engines for a new ULA upper stage rocket to be fielded no earlier than 2023.
 The Advanced Cryogenic Evolved Stage (ACES) is a long-life-on-orbit, high-performance, upper stage that, after consideration/competition by ULA, will use one of three engines to go into production with.
-The other engines under consideration are the 25000 lbf-Aerojet Rocketdyne RL-10 and the 150000 lbf-Blue Origin BE-3.
+The other engines under consideration are the 25000 lbf-Aerojet Rocketdyne RL10 and the 150000 lbf-Blue Origin BE-3.
 ACES will be a second stage for the Vulcan launch vehicle after 2023, in lieu of the Centaur upper stage that is projected to fly on Vulcan as early as 2019.